IsaiahSama/IsaiahSama/README.md

 ## Current Doing

-Improving knowledge on algorithms and preparing for university
+Improving knowledge on algorithms and studying at a University